-People become over paranoiac about who might be good enough to be allowed to take care of their elderly parents.
 Regulations, Care Quality Commission, and fear created in the media with the use of words such as;- “elderly and vulnerable” unqualified carers, EU nationals- (not being up to the job) Never mind that British nationals do not want this kind of humble, but hugely rewarding type of work.

 Why is that you may well ask?

-Elderly care is it over-regulated.
-The first obstacle is the burden of reams of paperwork and declaration of being politically correct, equality in the workplace etc.
+The first obstacle is the burden of reams of paperwork and declaration of being politically correct, equality in the workplace, etc.

 This is the case if you are caring for just one client, or a hundred.
 This manager needs to possess years of experience at a very high level.
 Nothing wrong with that we hear you say!